KEECO-HomeAutomation/KEECO-HW-Designs/PCBs/wemos_d1_mini/KEECO_RFID_GateControl/README.md

 The related KEECO personality can be found here: https://github.com/KEECO-HomeAutomation/keeco-hwnode-ESP8266/tree/master/src/Personalities/RFID_Gate_Opener

 # Safety Notice
-This device will be operated with 230V thus only continue assembling it on your on risk.
+This device will be operated with 230V thus only continue assembling it on your own risk.

 ### BOM
  - 1 pcs of PCB